- Access and Services

 All the items that you select are kept in the Workset Builder.
 To review them, click "selected items" in the navigation bar.
 This is meant as a workspace for building a volume list for the workset, to save a workset of these items: click "Create/Update workset":

 When you're saving a workset, note that it can be saved publicly (viewable by all users) or private.
 After saving a workset, it will be available in the HTRC Portal, for use in analysis or for download.
+If you are new to creating and analyzing worksets, please review of step-by-step tutorial.

 Building labeled worksets